Frédéric Guilbert: Strasbourg

 On 17 January 2023, after not having made a senior competitive appearance for Aston Villa since August 2021, Guilbert signed for Strasbourg on a permanent transfer for an undisclosed fee.
 Guilbert himself stated that it was a free transfer, with his Villa contract being terminated by mutual consent.

+Lecce

+On 27 August 2024, Lecce announced that they had signed Guilbert to a two-year contract on a free transfer from Strasbourg, with an option for a third year.